 Others have said that the student didn’t “build” a clock, but took a working clock apart, and put it in a different case.
 In the business world, this is a common practice known as “repurposing,” which is defined as, “To use or convert for use in another format or product.”
 (Source: http://www.thefreedictionary.com/repurposing).

 From an education perspective, there’s a more interesting question to consider.
-Seeing all the publicity this case has generated, will other students complete similar projects as demonstrations of their genuine interest in STEM, or to see if the reaction their projects receive is a similar one?
+Seeing all the publicity this case generated, will other students complete similar projects as demonstrations of their genuine interest in STEM, or to see if the reaction to their project is a similar one?

 Detractors have commented that if this was an example of repurposing, then is all the publicity an example of rewarding behavior that isn’t necessarily outstanding?
 Or did this young man design and solder all the electronics on the circuit board together, testing them with the display to see what type of voltage regulator would be necessary to power the device?
-Did he find the instructions regarding how to build a clock this online?
+Did he find the instructions regarding how to build a clock this online, and really didn’t create something – just like following a recipe to “create” a quiche?
 Then, is the only issue that it “looked” like it could be dangerous, and if the project was housed in a different type of container, would there be such a controversy?
 Or were underlying cultural prejudices at work here as well?

 Perhaps the real learning here is awareness.
 It’s now not beyond the realm of possibilities to realize STEM education could give students the knowledge to create destructive devices.
 Educators need to know what the goals of any initiative are, how to communicate those goals to students, and how to properly assess the learning, with an eye to positive and worthwhile outcomes…not destructive ones.